 Guidance and Best Practice on making new Homeshare arrangements during Covid-19

 There are thousands of older people now living alone in isolation.
 While family and friends can now visit safely or form support bubbles, we are once again in a national lockdown and many of the usual services and activities are still not open.
 Isolation and Loneliness can have crippling health impacts.

 - Risk assess each new client.
 Consider whether their needs can be met via Homeshare.

 - Where it is felt that support needs are too high refer and signpost to other support organisations, and the local authority.

 - Continue to carry out all the necessary checks on both the Homesharer and the Householder.
 Utilise existing support networks and family members that are in contact to assist with home checks, introduction meetings and anything else you might have done in person if this isn’t possible.

 - Ensure ways of communicating with Homeshare matches are agreed and accessible eg video calling.

 - Ensure all parties involved in the Homeshare household and the wider support network are aware of the risks, have disclosed all relevant information and agree to the arrangement.
 Eg carry out a full risk assessment considering all the key areas for concern.
 Consider, will the sharer be going out tot work?
 Who else will be accessing the property regularly?
-How the hygiene in the shared spaces be maintained.
+How is hygiene in the shared spaces to be maintained.

 - Ensure you have plans in place with all parties involved should either party have Coronavirus symptoms

 - Consider drawing up Covid-19 specific clauses and terms in the Homeshare agreement to cover all eventualities.